 Best Times to Watch

 This cam is live 24 hours so the scenic view is always available.
-The best times to catch sea lions is around September.
 Seeing an orca on cam is going to be easier between the months of June to August.
-Whether or not the sea lions are present, this is a great spot to watch a breathtaking sunset any day of the year!
+This is also a great spot to watch a breathtaking sunset any day of the year!

 In 1970, Dr. Paul Spong founded OrcaLab, a small land based whale research station.
 It is nestled against the evergreen forest of Hanson Island in the waters of the “Inside Passage” of northern Vancouver Island in British Columbia, Canada.
 OrcaLab research is land based as a matter of philosophy… research without interference.
 The approach works well in their area, with its many waterways & relatively small distances.
 OrcaLab’s location on Hanson Island at Blackney Pass is also perfect for reception of radio signals from Johnstone Strait & Blackfish Sound, two of the most important areas used by the whales.
 Want to learn more?
 Check out their website.